orbitjs/orbit/README.md

   restStore = new RestStore();
   localStore = new LocalStore();

-  // Connect MemoryStore -> LocalStore
-  memToLocalConnector = new TransformConnector(memoryStore, localStore);
+  // Connect MemoryStore -> LocalStore (using the default blocking strategy) memToLocalConnector = new TransformConnector(memoryStore, localStore);

-  // Connect MemoryStore <-> RestStore
-  memToRestConnector = new TransformConnector(memoryStore, restStore);
+  // Connect MemoryStore <-> RestStore (using the default blocking strategy) memToRestConnector = new TransformConnector(memoryStore, restStore);
   restToMemConnector = new TransformConnector(restStore, memoryStore);